-Example 1515.
+Example 15.
 Opportunity cost of lost Renewable Energy Certificate Sales

-If an LGC is worth \$40 per MWh generated, a wind-powered generator without market power will include -\$40/MWh in its Price-Quantity Pair offer, based on its full output of 60 MW, in addition to other costs.
+If an LGC is worth \$40 per MWh generated, a wind-powered generator will include -\$40/MWh in its Price-Quantity Pair offer, based on its full output of 60 MW, in addition to other costs.

-If the price falls to -30/MWh, the generator is still better off by 10/MWh by generating and receiving an LGC.
+If the price falls to -\$30/MWh, the generator is still better off by \$10/MWh by generating and receiving an LGC.

-A Price-Quantity Pair of 60 MW at -\$40/MWh is consistent with WEM Rule 2.16A.1\2.16C.6A and would be an Economic Price Offer and would it is not result in an Irregular Price Offer under WEM Rules 2.16C.6(c), and (d).
+A Price-Quantity Pair of 60 MW at -\$40/MWh is consistent with WEM Rule 2.16C.6A and would be an Economic Price Offer and would not result in an Irregular Price Offer under WEM Rules 2.16C.6(c), and (d).